How it all started

 What’s the best project you've ever worked on?

-My favorite project, which has been running for many years now, is the portrait series of the leading scientists at the DESY research institute.
+My favourite project, which has been running for many years now, is the portrait series of the leading scientists at the DESY research institute.
 For this project, I always set up the same light and use the same white background.
-The scientists wear light-colored clothing, my main goal is to bring all the focus on their personality.
+The scientists wear light-coloured clothing, my main goal is to bring all the focus to their personalities.
 I want to show and enlighten the faces behind science, which is often very complex and confusing to most.
 I make sure to always have enough time to engage in deep conversations about science and research with the talents I’m photographing.
 These discussions actually inspired me to make short films about the stories of these scientists.